Tapuruquara Airport

 Tapuruquara Airport (IATA: IRZ, ICAO: SWTP) is the airport serving Santa Isabel do Rio Negro, Brazil.
 The name Tapuruquara is the original name of the Municipality, which the airport officially retained.

+It is operated by the Municipality of Santa Isabel do Rio Negro.

 Airlines and destinations

 Access

 The airport is located 5 km from downtown Santa Isabel do Rio Negro.